Inference using noisy degrees: Differentially private $\beta$-model and synthetic graphs: Edge differential privacy

+$\varepsilon$ is the privacy parameter that, as we see below, controls the amount of noise added to a statistic; small value of $\varepsilon$ means more privacy protection, but leads to larger noise in the statistic being released.
+Roughly, EDP requires that any output of the mechanism $\mathcal{Q}$ on two neighboring graphs should be close to each other.
+Along the lines of Theorem~2.4 in \citet{wassermanzhou}, one can show that EDP makes it nearly impossible to test the presence or absence of an edge in the graph, thus providing protection.

-Roughly, edge differential privacy requires that the output of the algorithm $\mathcal{A}$ two neighboring graphs should be close to each other.
-A basic algorithm to release the output of any function $f$ under edge differential privacy is the Laplace Mechanism (\cite{DMNS06}) which adds Laplace noise proportional to the global sensitivity of $f$.
+The most common mechanism to release the output of any statistic $f$ under differential privacy is the Laplace mechanism [e.g., see \citet{DMNS06}] which adds continuous Laplace noise proportional to the \textit{global sensitivity} of $f$.